nekogaijin/DagYigTibetanDictionary/README.md

 # DagYigTibetanDictionary
-Editable Tibetan Language Dictionary which will retrieve definition on search and on copy paste  created 2011
+Editable Tibetan Language Dictionary which will retrieve definition on search and on copy paste.
+Created 2011.

 README DAG YIG Version 1.0